-No. Action Responsible Party Trigger Point Time Frame Current Status Sub Actions Partners Metric(s) of Success 4C Advocate for the Commonwealth to provide local jurisdictions the ability to levy fees on autonomous vehicles.
-Authority Members Initiation of development of NVTA's 2022 legislative program.
-Near term Objective 1.1 of the current iteration of TransAction is "Reduce congestion and crowding experienced by travelers in the region."
-Additionally, it contains other objectives relating to improve operation of the regional system and reduce emissions, both of which would be detrimentally impacted by ZOVs.
-Seek input from member jurisdictions and partner agencies.
-Consult with the Legislative Liaison and the Council of Councils.
-Incorporate discussion of the ability of jurisdictions to levy fees on AVs in processes to draft and adopt a legislative program.
-NVTA Staff NVTA Committees Council of Councils Authority Members NVTA Legislative Liaison Member jurisdictions and agencies Initiation of a region-wide, and perhaps state-wide conversation about fees for AVs.
-Inclusion of support for jurisdictions to gain the ability to levy fees on AVs.
-4D Advocate for legislation that limits ZOV miles traveled.
+No. Action Responsible Party Trigger Point Time Frame Current Status Sub Actions Stakeholders Metric(s) of Success fees on AVs in processes to draft and adopt a legislative program.
+NVTA Legislative Liaison 4D Advocate for legislation that limits ZOV miles traveled.
 Authority Members Significant deployments of AV Fleets in the region or sister regions.
 Long term Objective 1.1 of the current iteration of TransAction is "Reduce congestion and crowding experienced by travelers in the region."
-133 Additionally, it contains other objectives relating to improve operation of the regional system and reduce emissions, both of which would be detrimentally impacted by ZOVs.
+129 Additionally, it contains other objectives relating to improve operation of the regional system and reduce emissions, both of which would be detrimentally impacted by ZOVs.
 Seek input from member jurisdictions and partner agencies.
 Consult with the Legislative Liaison and the Council of Councils.
 Incorporate discussion of ZOV miles traveled in development of both state and federal legislative programs.
-NVTA Staff NVTA Committees Council of Councils Authority Members NVTA Legislative Liaison Member jurisdictions and agencies Initiation of a region-wide, and perhaps state-wide conversation about fees for AVs.
+NVTA Staff Member jurisdictions and partner agencies NVTA Committees Council of Councils Authority Members NVTA Legislative Liaison Initiation of a region-wide, and perhaps state-wide conversation about fees for AVs.
 Inclusion of support for jurisdictions to gain the ability to levy fees on AVs.
-4E Advocate for state entities to continue to provide, and perhaps expand, Authority Members National legislation and/or standards Long term Many states and localities have passed legislation related to AVs, however, there is no such legislation at the Federal level.
-There are voluntary guidelines included in .
-5 NVTA CEO Member jurisdictions and agencies •Initiation of a region-wide, and perhaps state-wide conversation about https://nvtatransaction.org/wp-content/uploads/2018/11/TransAction Technical-Report Nov.-2018-FINAL-1.pdf https://nvtatransaction.org/wp-content/uploads/2018/11/TransAction Technical-Report Nov.-2018-FINAL-1.pdf
+4E Advocate for state entities to continue to provide, and perhaps expand, funding for innovative pilot projects and/or research efforts.
+Authority Members National legislation and/or standards regarding AVs are passed/ enacted.
+Long term Many states and localities have passed legislation related to AVs, however, there is no such legislation at the Federal level.
+There are voluntary guidelines included in "A Vision for Safety 2.0", as issued by the National Highway and Transportation Safety Administration, and there have been several failed attempts to pass AVrelated Acts through the US Congress.
+130 NVTA Executive Director •Initiation of a region- wide, and perhaps state-wide conversation about the value of AV pilot programs.